basho/basho_docs/content/riak/ts/1.4.0/using/security/sources-management.md

 happens if one source is applied to `all` and a different source is applied to a specific user?

-The short answer is that the more specifically assigned source---i.e. to the user---will be consider a user's security source.
+The more-specifically assigned source (i.e. the source applied to the user) will be considered a user's security source.
 We'll illustrate that with the following example, in which the `certificate` source is assigned to `all`, but the `password` source is assigned to `riakuser`: